Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 Sunglasses juggernaut Ray-Ban named A$AP Rocky the brand’s first creative director in February 2025.
 Inspired by Rocky’s unique creative direction, the crystal collection pushes boundaries with cutting-edge design, reimagining the signature Wayfarer Puffer motif, encrusted with crystal or diamond embellishments.
 The Diamond edition is available made-to-order.

-Wayfarer Puffer Diamond Edition rounds out the collection, described as worthy of the title of a collector’s item.
-Featuring 1.65 carats of ethically sourced, hand-set natural diamonds in place of the classic Ray-Ban rivets.
-Framed in 14-karat gold, the sunglasses feature the Ray-Ban logo embossed at the temples.
+The Wayfarer Puffer Diamond Edition rounds out the collection, earning its status as a true collector’s item.
+Featuring 1.65 carats of hand-set natural diamonds in place of the classic Ray-Ban rivets, the sunglasses are framed in 14-karat gold with the Ray-Ban logo embossed at the temples.

 Diamond sunglasses ASAP rocky 2025 met gala